antvis/G6/docs/manual/middle/layout.en.md

 When the `layout` is not assigned:

-- If there is position information with `x` and `y`, G6 renders the graph with them;
+- If there is position information with `x` and `y` in node data, G6 renders the graph with them;
 - If the position information does not exist in the node data, Random Layout will take effect by default.

 ### Layouts for Graph